ClearHeadedT/boot-dev-log/learn-data-structures-and-algorithms/NOTES.md

 - Learned postorder tree traversal.
 - Learned inorder tree traversal.
 - Learned checking whether a node exists in a tree.
+- Learned computing the height of a binary tree.